cloudflare/pint/docs/configuration.md

 - `match:label` - optional annotation filter, only rules with at least one label matching this pattern will be checked by this rule.
 For recording rules only static labels set on the recording rule are considered.
 - `match:for` - optional alerting rule `for` filter.
-If set, only alerting rules with `for` field present and matching provided value will be checked by this rule.
-Recording rules will never match it as they don't have `for` field.
+If set, only alerting rules with the `for` field present and matching the provided value will be checked by this rule.
+Recording rules will never match it as they don't have the `for` field.
   Syntax is `OP DURATION` where `OP` can be any of `=`, `!=`, `>`, `>=`, `<`, `<=`.
 - `match:keep_firing_for` - optional alerting rule `keep_firing_for` filter.
 Works the same
   way as `for` match filter.